ying-teaching/rn/docs/ch01/README.md

 Essentially, React has two parts: a declarative component lib to build UI and a runtime rendering engine to render the UI.
 Different rendering runtime generates different UI.

 With React Native, the slogan of react became "learn once, write anywhere".
 It means that you learn the same set of skills of JavaScript and React component mechanism, you can write applications using different component libraries for different UI targets.
-The `view` could be a web page using [ReactJS](https://reactjs.org/), a desktop application using [React Desktop](http://reactdesktop.js.org/) or a mobile app using [React Native](https://reactnative.dev).
+The `view` could be a web page using [ReactJS](https://reactjs.org/), a desktop application using [React Desktop](http://reactdesktop.js.org/), a mobile app using [React Native](https://reactnative.dev) or a [React native for Windows + macOS](https://microsoft.github.io/react-native-windows/).

 ## 2 React Native